pkrll/Armadillo/guidelines/git.md

 * you should **never add multiple classes, modules or files in the same commit**, unless there is tight coupling between these.

-* when writing a new class or module, always **start with committing modules with only stub functions** and documentation first. **Commit after implementing each individual function**.
+* when writing a new class or module, always **start with committing modules with only stub functions** and documentation first. **Commit each individual function separately**.

 An individual commit should almost **never be more than 100 lines of code**.